amin-msvi/mlops-minimal/README.md

 # mlops-minimal
-This is a repository to put a simple a ML model to production
+This is a repository to put a simple ML model to production